awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deploying.md

        + **Operating System**\.
 Select a supported operating system version for the ERS instance\.
        + **AMI ID**\.
 For BYOI, select the AMI that you want to use from the dropdown\.
      + **Host name**\.
 Enter the host name for the EC2 instance\.
      + **Auto Recovery**\.
 Auto recovery is an Amazon EC2 feature to increase instance availability\.
-Select the checkbox to enable EC2 automatic recovery for the instance\.
+Select the check box to enable EC2 automatic recovery for the instance\.
 For more information, see Recover Your Instance in the Amazon EC2 User Guide\.
    + Under **Instance sizing**, choose **Use AWS recommended resources** or **Choose your instance**\.
      + **Use AWS recommended resources**\.
        + **Define requirements**\.
 Choose the requirements for your recommended resources from the dropdown list\.